 Neither story is correct and both prevent us from tapping into what Birdsong calls our “most powerful and practical resource. . .people who are poor.”
 Poor people are the experts on their problems and they probably see a solution to fix those problems.
 What is missing are the seed accelerators or venture capitalists, found in Silicon Valley and other places, who are willing to invest in the ideas of poor people.
 And I don’t mean just money.
 They need mentors, collaborators and people to open the right door.
 They need someone to listen to them and believe in them.

-Let’s circle back to food banks and apply the new narrative that poor people quite often can create solutions to their own problems, provided they are offered the same help and encouragement that is offered to other segments of the population.
-What if the people who run food banks invited some of their clients in to talk with them and other community leaders about the problems they are facing?
+who run food banks invited some of their clients in to talk with them and other community leaders about the problems they are facing?
 And not just food related problems, but all of the problems they face.
 What if emergency food providers and other community leaders listened to them as they discussed their problems and believed they were the experts on their problems, including the solutions?
 What if after that meeting, clients, emergency food providers and community leaders collaborated, using the ideas of the clients coupled with the resources of the community, to address some of these problems?
 I think all parties involved would be surprised at what might be accomplished.
 I also think we would see stronger communities, as divisions decrease and understanding and respect grows.